Rolayet/GWAS-GBD/README.md

 If multiple EFO terms match one GBD trait, sum the attention score across those EFO terms (as long as they are from independent publications).
 If there are no matches for a GBD trait, the attention score = 0.

-Update: GBD terms are mapped with GWAS, resulting in a total of 183 matched EFOs.
+Update: GBD terms are mapped with GWAS, resulting in a total of 183 matched EFOs (164 after removing the duplicates).
 Scripts and matched terms files are uploaded here as well.